-1. Sheriff's Investigator I is the entry-level class of criminal investigator in the Sheriff's Department.

-- a.
-PROBATIONARY PERIOD The probationary period for all positions contained in this program is thousand, forty (1,040) hours for internal candidates and three-thousand, one-hundred and twenty (3,120) hours in paid status not inclusive of overtime for external candidates.
+- 1. Sheriff's Investigator I is the entry-level class of criminal investigator in the Sheriff's Department. - PROBATIONARY PERIOD The probationary period for all positions contained in this program is thousand, forty (1,040) hours for internal candidates and three-thousand, one-hundred and twenty (3,120) hours in paid status not inclusive of overtime for external candidates.
 An internal candidate who fails to successfully complete the probationary period will be returned to the classification he/she promoted from in accordance with the terms of this MOU.
-An external candidate who fails to successfully complete the probationary period will be released from employment with the department. - b.
-On promotion, the new salary shall be at the rate equal to approximately two (2) steps higher than that paid on the salary plan/grade for the former position, unless the new salary plan/grade will not support such a rate increase, in which event the new rate shall be at the top step of the new salary plan/grade.
+An external candidate who fails to successfully complete the probationary period will be released from employment with the department.

+On promotion, the new salary shall be at the rate of five and a half percent (5.5%) higher than that paid on the salary plan/grade for the former position, unless the new salary plan/grade will not support such a rate increase, in which event the new rate shall be at the maximum of the range of the new salary plan/grade.
 The effective date of all promotions shall coincide with the first day of the pay period.
-The anniversary date shall be determined as if the date of promotion were the date of employment. - 2.
-Sheriff's Investigator II All employees in the classification of Sheriff's Investigator I who: - a. have successfully completed the designated probationary period as a Sheriff's Investigator I; and - b. have received at least a "meets standard" evaluation while in the rank of Sheriff's Investigator I; if the employee has not received an evaluation by the completion of the designated probationary period, the employee shall immediately notify their supervisor in writing.
-If an evaluation has not been received within thirty (30) calendar days of providing written notice to the supervisor, this requirement will have been deemed met for purposes of advancement; - c. shall automatically be advanced to the rank of Sheriff's Investigator II effective the first pay period following departmental verification that the employee has completed these requirements. - d.
-As the employee remains on the same pay scale there shall be no promotional pay increase.
-The employee will receive his/her usual step increase in accordance with the step advancement provisions of the MOU. - 3.
-Sheriff's Lead Investigator III All employees in the classification of Sheriff's Investigator II who: - a. have completed six-thousand, two-hundred and forty (6,240) hours in paid status not inclusive of overtime in the rank of Sheriff's Investigator II;
+The anniversary date shall be determined as if the date of promotion were the date of employment.

+- 2. Sheriff's Investigator II All employees in the classification of Sheriff's Investigator I who: - a. have successfully completed the designated probationary period as a Sheriff's Investigator I; and - b. have received at least a "meets standard" evaluation while in the rank of Sheriff's Investigator I; if the employee has not received an evaluation by the completion of the designated probationary period, the employee shall immediately notify their supervisor in writing.
+If an evaluation has not been received within thirty (30) calendar days of providing written notice to the supervisor, this requirement will have been deemed met for purposes of advancement;